matfroh/abl_emh1_modbus/README.md

 6. Place the files you downloaded in the new directory (folder) you created.
 7. Restart Home Assistant.
 8. Add the integration: [![Add Integration][add-integration-badge]][add-integration] or in the HA UI go to "Settings" -> "Devices & Services" then click "+" and search for "EV charger Modbus".
-9. Input the right parameter
+9. Input the right parameter.
+Put either the serial device system port or the TCP/IP with port address in the suggested format.
 ![Setup](setup.png)

 and restart home assistant.